libmcu/libmcu/README.md

 ```

 ## jobpool
-This is for a small job like to do it in another context in a callback while
+A small job like calling a callback can be done using jobpool rather than
-a thread or a task are too much to use.
+creating a new thread or task which is too much for such a job since it takes
+quite a lot of resources.

 ## list
 Singly Linked List